GSA/digitalgov.gov/content/authors/jarah-meador/_index.md

 # List your pronoun(s) if you want them displayed alongside your name.
 If blank, we'll use just your name.
 Learn more http://mypronouns.org
 pronoun: ""

-# user id — not easily changed
+# slug — the specific user-id for an author.
-uid: "jarah-meador"
+slug: "jarah-meador"

 # Email — If you include an email address, it will be displayed on your profile page
 email: jarah.meador@gsa.gov